Robert Whittey

 As he grew older, his health began to fail, and he is said to have been bedridden in his last years.
 Accordingly, a statute of 1450 excused him from any further attendance at sessions of parliament or meetings of the Great Council, due to his "age and infirmity".
+In 1456 he was apparently well enough to sit on a three-man commission to choose the High Sheriff of Wexford.
 He resigned the see in 1457, after a forty-year tenure, and died the following year, aged eighty-eight.